-Dr. Waters' areas of expertise primarily focus on transfusion management, blood salvage and obstetrics.
-He has been federally funded to support investigation in these areas with multiple peer-reviewed publications resulting as well as three books on the topic of blood management.
-In addition to conducting research, he has served on the editorial board of the journal Transfusion, and is the Associate Editor for the Blood Management section of the journal.
-He is a former member of the Clinical Transfusion Medicine committee for the American Association of Blood Banks and currently serves on the Committee on Blood Management for the American Society of Anesthesiologists.
-He is the immediate past president of the Society for the Advancement of Blood Management and its representative within the American Medical Association's Physician Consortium for Performance Improvement.
-Currently, he co-chairs a technical advisory panel for the Joint Commission which is charged with developing performance measures related to blood management.
-He just finished chairing a subcommittee for a State of the Science symposium at the National Heart Lung & Blood Institute.
+Dr. Waters' areas of expertise primarily focus on transfusion management, blood salvage, and obstetrics.
+He has been federally funded to support investigations in these areas, with multiple peer-reviewed publications resulting, as well as five books on the topic of blood management and one book on neurologic disease in pregnancy.
+In addition to conducting research, he has served on the editorial board of the journal Transfusion and is the Associate Editor for the Blood Management section of the journal.
+He is a member of the Clinical Transfusion Medicine committee for the American Association of Blood Banks and currently serves on the Committee on Blood Management for the American Society of Anesthesiologists.
+He is a Past President of the Society for the Advancement of Blood Management.

 Education & Training